Contents

 MediaHub user interface overview

-MediaHub is a virtual video router that can be added to your existing infrastructure from the cloud or on-premises.
+MediaHub is a virtual video router that can be added to your existing infrastructure, whether in the cloud or on-premises.
 Its Advantages are:

 - Anything in, anything out